 Title 36, Ch.
 2, Part 3, §36-2-308.
 (1997)

 (a) Tests for parentage in actions arising pursuant to this part or in any actions to determine parentage shall be conducted pursuant to § 24-7-112.

-(b) The state of Tennessee, its officers, employees, agents or contractors shall not be liable to any person for, nor be ordered to refund to any person, any moneys received pursuant to an order entered pursuant to this part which is subsequently set aside by the court due to a finding of non-paternity of the person previously adjudicated as the child’s father.
-Nothing in this subsection shall preclude the issuance of a judgement against the mother or actual biological father of the child or children in favor of the person subsequently found not to be the father of a child or children.
+(b) The state of Tennessee, its officers, employees, agents or contractors shall not be liable to any person for, nor be ordered to refund to any person, any moneys received pursuant to an order entered pursuant to this part that is subsequently set aside by the court due to a finding of non-paternity of the person previously adjudicated as the child’s father.
+Nothing in this subsection (b) shall preclude the issuance of a judgment against the mother or actual biological father of the child or children in favor of the person subsequently found not to be the father of a child or children.

 Title 36, Ch.
 2, Part 3, §36-2-309.
 (1998)

 The court shall, upon motion of the party, enter a temporary order of child support pending the final determination of paternity upon a showing of clear and convincing evidence of parentage on the basis of genetic tests.